BGP Multipath

 1. Internet Service Providers (ISPs):

 ISPs can leverage RCPs to optimize network performance, enhance customer experience, and manage bandwidth effectively.
-RCPs allow ISPs to distribute traffic intelligently across their networks, ensuring optimal utilization of infrastructure and reducing congestion.
+RCPs allow ISPs to distribute traffic intelligently across their networks, ensuring optimal infrastructure utilization and reducing congestion.

 2. Data Centers: